merely-useful/py-rse/index.md

 ```

 Here, `ssh` takes the argument after our remote username
-and passes them to the shell on the remote computer.
+and passes it to the shell on the remote computer.
-(We have to put quotes around it to make it look like a single argument.)
+(`ls results` has multiple words, so we have to put quotes around it to make it look like one value.)
 Since those arguments are a legal command,
 the remote shell runs `ls results` for us
 and sends the output back to our local shell for display.